 Patient Consent Form for Off-Label Use of Rituximab

-Patient Information Sheet for Off-Label Use of Rituximab in Auto-Immune Conditions
+Patient Fact Sheet for Off-Label Use of Rituximab in Auto-Immune Conditions

 Safety Screening and Monitoring Information for Clinicians Using Rituximab in Auto-Immune Conditions